 In addition to the input/output functions on all port pins, most pins have alternate functions.
 This means that other modules or peripherals connected to the port can use the port pins for their functions, such as communication or pulse-width modulation.
-"Pinout and Pin Functions" on page 49 shows which modules on peripherals that enable alternate functions on a pin, and which alternate function is available on a pin.
+"Pinout and Pin Functions" on page 48 shows which modules on peripherals that enable alternate functions on a pin, and which alternate functions that are available on a pin.

-15. T/C - 16-bit Timer/Counter
+15. T/C - 16-bits Timer/Counter with PWM

-- Five 16-bit Timer/Counters
+- Seven 16-bit Timer/Counters

-- Three Timer/Counters of type 0
+- Four Timer/Counters of type 0

-- Two Timer/Counters of type 1
+- Three Timer/Counters of type 1

-- Three Compare or Capture (CC) Channels in Timer/Counter 0
+- Four Compare or Capture (CC) Channels in Timer/Counter 0

 - Two Compare or Capture (CC) Channels in Timer/Counter 1

 - Double Buffered Timer Period Setting

 - Double Buffered Compare or Capture Channels

 - Waveform Generation:

 - Single Slope Pulse Width Modulation

 - Dual Slope Pulse Width Modulation

 - Frequency Generation

 - Input Capture:

 - Input Capture with Noise Cancelling

 - Frequency capture

 - Pulse width capture

 - 32-bit input capture

 - Event Counter with Direction Control

 - Timer Overflow and Timer Error Interrupts and Events

 - One Compare Match or Capture Interrupt and Event per CC Channel

 - Supports DMA Operation

 - Hi-Resolution Extension (Hi-Res)

 - Advanced Waveform Extension (AWEX)

-XMEGA A4 has five Timer/Counters, three Timer/Counter 0 and two Timer/Counter 1.
+XMEGA A3 has seven Timer/Counters, four Timer/Counter 0 and three Timer/Counter 1.
 The difference between them is that Timer/Counter 0 has four Compare/Capture channels, while Timer/Counter 1 has two Compare/Capture channels.